 Memory Foam: (Also known as Viscoelastic Polyurethane Foam) A foam made by adding water to polyurethane plastics.
 The chemical composition and ratios are altered to give this foam the sinking support its known for.

-Microdenier: A denier is a unit of measure for the linear mass density of fibers, listed as the mass (in grams) per 9000 meters of the fiber.
+Microdenier: A denier is a unit of measure for the linear mass density of fibers.
+It is listed as the mass (in grams) per 9000 meters of the fiber.
 Microdenier is the term used to describe a fiber with a density below one gram per 9000 meters of the fiber.

 Microfiber: A very fine, synthetic yarn.